15 Jan Street Evolution: The Bowery

 Long before the indie rock band, Local Natives, crooned about the notable New York City dwelling, Manhattanites at the turn of the 20th century had a very different vision of the urban space.
-The landmark that rests on the Lower Eastside of Manhattan is presently the home to luxurious hotels, million dollar apartments, small upscale retail stores, and nightlife entertainment.
+The landmark that rests on the Lower Eastside of Manhattan is presently the home to luxurious hotels, million-dollar apartments (from real estate companies like www.ManhattanMiami.com), small upscale retail stores, and nightlife entertainment.

 However, if you paid a visit to the area south of midtown east a little over 100 years ago, you would find what you came across to be strange and slightly disheartening.